7 Ways To Increase Organic Reach on Social Media

 When social media sites first arrived on the scene, many businesses became excited by the chance to directly engage with consumers and quickly jumped on board.
-It was seen as a way to organically get the word out about their business at a minimal expense.
+Increasing reach on social media was seen as a way to organically get the word out about their business at a minimal expense.
 However, the complex algorithms the social media sites now use to determine whether or not a fan or follower actually sees posts makes it difficult to achieve organic reach on social media platforms, especially Facebook.

 - High-quality content gets higher ratings